kikito/love-loader/README.md

 Version 2.0.0 of this lib only works with LÖVE 0.9.x.
 If you need to work with LÖVE 0.8 or before, please use earlier versions of this lib.

+This repository is maintained by Tanner Rogalsky (https://github.com/TannerRogalsky).

 Example
 =======